 1) Running in place.

 Running is the ultimate cardio exercise.
 But just because there are 4 feet of snow outside your door doesn’t mean that running is not an option.
 Running in place can be a very effective workout if done the right way.
 If you are looking for the best treadmills to use at home, click here.

 While running the place I want you to practice getting your knees high and really swinging your arms.
-Opposite arm to opposite knee, just like your running.
+An opposite arm to the opposite knee, just like your running.
 If you prefer biking, please consider spin biking.